Antti Rauhala

 You can try the personalized search and other predictive queries live at demo.aito.ai.

-There is a wide array of other prediction problems on structured data that can be quickly solved with queries — with no training step.
+There is a wide array of other prediction problems on structured data that can be quickly solved with queries.
 For example, you can form simple queries to propose tags for products, to propose personalized query words, match email-lines with the products in the database or explain the customer purchases and behavior.
 As such, these simple queries can provide the intelligent user experience, the process automation and analytics.

 While the previous examples may sound visionary, we have succeeded in realizing the vision.
 It occurs, that by integrating columnar inference deeply in a database optimized for structured data, it is possible to optimize the model building to a level, where you can create lazy statistical models in milliseconds.
-This lets you receive a query, build a model for it, use it, and return an instant response — with no training step.
+This lets you receive a query, build a model for it, use it, and return an instant response.
 This offers a radically faster workflow and simplified architecture compared to traditional supervised machine learning:

-Overall, the changed economics can work to democratize predictions on structured data and make them affordable; it could fundamentally change how predictions are used in software.
+Overall, the changed economics can work to democratize the predictions on structured data, and they could fundamentally change the way the predictions are used in software.

-Each prediction returns a confidence score grounded in Bayesian inference over the actual data.
-When the statistical evidence is strong, confidence is high.
-When the data is ambiguous, confidence drops — and the system tells you so honestly.
-This calibrated confidence is what makes it possible to build reliable automation on top of predictions.
+Each prediction comes with a confidence score, grounded in the Bayesian inference over the actual data.
+When the statistical evidence is strong, the confidence is high.
+When the data is ambiguous, the confidence drops, and the system says so.
+The calibration is what makes the predictions safe to automate on.
+It is also where the most LLM-based approaches to the structured prediction fall down.

 Back to blog listEpisto Oy